alan-turing-institute/scivision/docs/contributing.md

 Pull requests are welcome: see :ref:`how-to-contribute` which describes our workflow.

-For larger features, substantial changes, or anything where you would like early feedback from the community, consider starting a Scivision Improvement Proposal.  :ref:`about-scivision-improvement-proposals-scips` .
+For larger features, substantial changes, or anything where you would like early feedback from the community, consider starting a Scivision Improvement Proposal :ref:`what-is-a-scip` .
 Feel free to ask for advice about this in an issue/discussion.

 .. _how-to-contribute: